Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - Implement mechanisms such as surveys and discussion forums for structured audience feedback on emotional impact.

 - **Impact Analysis**:
-   - Evaluate and document the reception of various artistic choices in portraying AI emotions across different demographics.
+   - Assess and document how different artistic choices in portraying AI emotions resonate with various demographic groups.
      1. **Authenticity Principles**:
    - Prioritize genuine emotional representation while avoiding stereotypes or misconceptions about AI.